France-Portugal Season 2022

 As forerunners and heirs to European humanism, France and Portugal share a common vision of the challenges and future of the continent.
 Our two countries want a stronger, more united and fairer Europe and are aware of the urgent need to decide and act.
 In particular, they share the idea that a more inclusive Europe strengthens innovation, education, research and culture aided by the mobility of researchers, students, artists and creators, and the assurance of their active participation.

 The Season will thus be an opportunity to talk about Europe and integration, the values of inclusion, parity and equality that we share, and of course culture and heritage from the perspective of new technologies and the cultural and creative industries (ICC).

 In our current ecological emergency, our two countries share the view that building the future also involves valuing the oceans.
-Particular attention will be paid to research and science, particularly around the theme of forests and oceans.
+Particular attention will be paid to research and science, particularly around the theme of oceans.